 The ISO 9000 Family of Standards

-The ISO 9000 family of standards has three documents, with one additional supplementary document attached to the family.
-ISO 9000, ISO 9001 and ISO 9004 compose the family of ISO 9000 documents; ISO 19011, guidelines for auditing management systems, is attached, as it is the auditing requirements document used to audit an ISO 9001 quality management system.
+ISO 9000 standards are a family of quality management standards that have three documents, and one additional supplementary document.
+ISO 9000, ISO 9001 and ISO 9004 compose the family of ISO 9000 documents.
+ISO 19011, guidelines for auditing management systems, is attached because it is the auditing requirements document used to audit an ISO 9001 quality management system.

 ISO 9000: This is a standard that is referenced in ISO 9001, ISO 9004, AS9100 and many other documents regarding a quality management system.
 ISO 9000 is the first document in the ISO 9000 family of standards and has two main purposes.
 Firstly, it is used to define the many terms that are used throughout the quality management system standards.
 Secondly, it describes the fundamental quality management principles that are behind the ISO 9001 standard for implementing a quality management system.
 It is not, however, a document containing requirements against which a company can certify its quality management system; this is available through the ISO 9001 standard.